The music bar line is the vertical line that divide the notes in a score into groups. These groups are then called musical measures or bars.

 is all the same.
 Try tapping with your hand a steady beat on the table or on your leg.

-Now tap harder on some of the beats, like this (X marks the harder beats):
+Now tap harder on some of the beats, like this (X marks the heavier beats):

 X O O O X O O O

-By doing this, the beat automatically feels organized in groups, in this case in groups of 4.
+By doing this, the beats automatically seem organized in groups.
+In this case, in groups of 4.
 This is also called meter in 4!

 Now try this: